Have you or a loved one contracted Legionnaires’ disease? You may be dealing with medical costs, lost wages, or even permanent disabilities.

 If you contracted Legionnaires’ disease due to someone else’s negligence, you may be entitled to compensation.
 Legionnaires’ disease lawsuits are personal injury claims.

 In California, this means that you have two years from the date of your injury — or the date you discovered your injury — to file a lawsuit.
-For this reason, it is imperative that you contact an attorney as soon as possible after you are diagnosed.
+For this reason, it is imperative that you contact a Legionnaires’ lawyer as soon as possible after you are diagnosed.

 The value of your case depends on many factors, including but not limited to: